Quick advice

 Step 2 – Customise who can see information about you on this menu.
 Tap on the relevant settings to customise them.

-You can manage who can see your last activity time.
-Turning this off may reduce people pressuring your child to respond quickly or at inappropriate times.
+Last seen online – Turning this off may reduce people pressuring your child to respond quickly or at inappropriate times.

-You can set these features to Everyone, My contacts, My contacts except… and Nobody:
+You can set these features to Everyone, My contacts, My contacts except… and Nobody.

 How to block and report contacts